apacheignite/documentation/odbc-driver/odbc-driver.md

   "title": "Building ODBC Driver"
 }
 [/block]
+Apache Ignite is now shipped with pre-built installers for both 32- and 64-bit versions of the driver for Windows.
+So if you just want to install ODBC driver on Windows you may go straight to the [Installing ODBC Driver](#installing-odbc-driver) section for installation instructions.

+If you use Linux you will still need to build ODBC driver before you can install it.
+So if you are using Linux or if you still want to build the driver by yourself for Windows, then keep reading.

-Ignite ODBC Driver is shipped with the source code as part of the Apache Ignite package and should be built before the usage.
+Ignite ODBC Driver source code is shipped as part of the Apache Ignite package and it should be built before the usage.
 For instructions on how to download and set up Apache Ignite, please refer to [Getting Started](doc:getting-started) page.

 Since the ODBC Driver is written in C++, it is shipped as part of the Apache Ignite C++ and depends on some of the C++ libraries.
 More specifically, it depends on `utils` and `binary` Ignite libraries.
 It means that you will need to build them prior to building the ODBC driver itself.